We've got talent. We're missing a flywheel.

 Dear Minister, Secretary of State,

-It is currently far too difficult to grant shares to employees.
-This is bad for startups, as shares are an important way to attract talent when capital is scarce.
-It is also bad for employees, because as a startup grows, they do not benefit.
-Thus, they cannot invest in new startups themselves, or start one with seed capital.
-This is part of why in the US, €803 per inhabitant per year is invested in startups, while in the Netherlands it is only €111.
+It's currently way too hard to issue shares to employees.
+That's bad for startups because shares are a crucial way to attract talent when capital is scarce.
+It's also bad for employees because if a startup grows, they don't benefit.
+As a result, they can't invest in new startups themselves or start one with seed capital.
+This way, the startup ecosystem doesn't continue to grow.
+This is one reason why in the US, 803 euros per capita per year go into startup investments, and in the Netherlands only 111 euros.

 We therefore urge you to:

-We are also committed to continuing to support entrepreneurs, employees, and investors in our sector.
+We're also committed to continuing to support entrepreneurs, employees, and investors in our sector.
 With these new measures, we can move forward.

-We are counting on your support.
+We're counting on your support.

 Sign the petition up top